Brooklyn Mirador

 What else is on the axis?
 It extends south beyond the park.

-Does the line between Lincoln and the original fountain (both in the Concert Grove) extend to the pier in Gravesend Bay where Vaux body was found in Nov 1895, months after Lincon was moved?
+In the Concert Grove, does the line from the eight-pointed star skylight of the Oriental Pavilion to the Lincoln statue extend to the pier in Gravesend Bay where Vaux body was found in Nov 1895, months after Lincon was moved?

 What is planned that may block the view?
 Building 6 of the proposed Atlantic Yards.

-I am looking for information on William Astor's 1865 Supreme Court Victory against the Income Tax and photos of the Plaza's original fountain 1867-1872
+I am looking for photos of the Plaza's original fountain 1867-1872 and the Payne Monument.

 ...